hokindeng/VMEvalKit/vmevalkit/tasks/maze_task/MAZE.md

 ## Prompts

-Example prompts for mazes:
-- "Navigate the green dot through the maze corridors (avoiding walls) from its starting position to reach the red flag."
-- "Guide the green dot through the open paths to the red flag destination.
-Walls block movement, corridors allow passage."
+### Standardized Prompt
+The maze task uses a single standardized prompt:

-- "Move the green dot from its starting position through the maze paths to the red flag.
-Navigate only through corridors."
+"Move the green dot from its starting position through the maze paths to the red flag.
+Navigate only through open spaces (white)."

+This prompt clearly describes:
+- **Green dot**: The player/current position
+- **Red flag**: The target/goal
+- **White spaces**: Open paths where movement is allowed
+- **Black areas**: Walls that block movement

 ## Dataset Creation